xcarol/wmm/README.md

 ~~The duplicates problem is solved by omitting yesterday's and today's transactions from the import.
 These transactions will be consolidated and imported in full the following day, ensuring complete data for all time zones.
 This approach reduces data freshness but improves system robustness.~~

 Third approach
-Transactions have to be added in bulk operations.
-And the 'conflicting' transactions will be deleted before the import.
-Are considred 'conflicting' transactions those that are in the database and their date falls with the date range of the bulk of transactions to be imported.
+Transactions must be added in bulk operations.
+Any 'conflicting' transactions will be deleted before the import.
+'Conflicting' transactions are those already in the database whose date falls within the date range of the bulk transactions being imported.

+It is IMPORTANT to import transactions for full days.
+If you perform an import in the afternoon and then make a purchase in the evening, that transaction could be lost if the next import does not include the last day of the previous import.
+It is ADVISED to always re-import the last day of the previous import to avoid losing these transactions.